-Museums in Hong Kong cover a diverse range of topics from art to science.
-Get some fascinating insights into the city, as well as keep the kids entertained.
-Many of the museums are free entry on Wednesdays and you can also get an annual pass.
-They make a great way to beat the heat or escape the rain when the elements get a bit too extreme.
+There’s a museum in Hong Kong to suit just about every interest – from art and science to tea and boats.
+You can also get some fascinating insights into the city, and (importantly!) keep the kids entertained.
+Here’s some more good news: many of the museums have free entry on Wednesdays, or you can get an annual pass.
+And museums are great for beating the heat or escaping the rain when the elements get a bit too extreme.

-Located in Sha Tin, you will find a comprehensive collection divided into 12 exhibition galleries with relics which give insight into the history and culture of Hong Kong and the South China region.
-The museum is home to a special Bruce Lee exhibition.
+Located in Sha Tin, this museum houses a comprehensive collection divided into 12 exhibition galleries, with relics giving insights into the history and culture of Hong Kong and the South China region.
+It’s home to a special Bruce Lee exhibition too.

 In its fitting location at Central’s Pier 8, this museum showcases the city’s seafaring history.
 It looks at the development of various boats and ships, as well as the importance of shipping to Hong Kong’s economy.
 Interactive displays make it a good family outing.